rust-lang/rfcs/text/0000-compiler-team-rolling-leads.md

 be.

-When it comes to co-leadership, the two leaders need to be able to work together effectively.
-We do not want to end up with a pair of leaders who cannot talk to each other.
+When it comes to co-leadership, the two leaders need to be able to work together effectively; we believe they need compatible working styles and complementary sets of skills.
 Therefore, we currently are choosing a system where the current leaders have final say on who the next junior lead will be, in order to optimize for healthy intra-leader communications.